lukemorton/Prophet/README.markdown

 *   Automatic view loading (Kostache, Kohana Views, etc.)
 *   Error handling 404, 500 (inspired by Errorist)

+## Current Version

+The current version is v0.1.1.
+This release should be considered fairly stable but not stable enough for a v1 release just yet.

+Download or clone the v0.1.1 tag of this repo into your modules folder.

+If you require Kohana 3.0.x compatibility you will need to download the alternative tag *v0.1-compat-3.0.x*.
+That is the first and last v3.0.x compatible release.

 ## Requirements
 *   PHP 5.2 + (5.3 recommended),
 *   Kohana 3.0.x or Kohana 3.1.x, only updates will be provided